hydroshiba/csc10004-sorting/docs/insertion.md

 # Insertion Sort Algorithm Presentation

-This is a presentation about the bubble sort algorithm, which is represented by Nguyen Thanh Thai - Student ID: 22127383
+This is a presentation about the insertion sort algorithm, which is represented by Nguyen Thanh Thai - Student ID: 22127383

 ## 🔴 IDEAS